Estimated reading time: 20 minutes

 Katy

-A large, egg-shaped apricot, can crack easily in the rain, but wonderful intense flavour when ripe, a really special apricot
+A large, egg-shaped apricot, can crack easily in the rain, but has wonderful intense flavour when ripe, a really special apricot

-A box of ripe orange apricots
+A full box of delicious looking ripe orange apricots of the Katy variety.

 Katy apricots – large, sweet fruit